Constructing monotone homotopies and sweepouts: Preliminaries

 Suppose that $Z$ is an order $2$ zigzag where the intermediate curves have length less than $L$, and that $\gamma_0$ is a minimizing geodesic in $A(\gamma_1, \gamma_2)$, or that $\gamma_2$ is a minimizing geodesic in $A(\gamma_0, \gamma_1)$.
 Then there is an order $1$ zigzag $Z'$ (i.e., a monotone homotopy) through curves of length less than $L$ and such that $\gamma'_0 = \gamma_0$, and $\gamma'_1 = \gamma_2$. \end{Prop}

-\begin{proof} The first part of the proposition follows from two applications of Theorem~\ref{thm:homotopyglue}.
-We first apply it to the homotopy $H_1$ and the curve $\gamma$, and then to the reversal of the homotopy $H_2$ and the curve $\gamma$.
-This yields two new homotopies $H'_0$ and $H'_1$, going respectively from $\gamma_0$ to $\gamma$ and from $\gamma$ to $\gamma_2$ and their concatenation satisfies the needed properties.
+\begin{proof} The first part of the proposition follows from two applications of Proposition~\ref*{Prop:homotopyglue}(1).
+We first apply it to the reversal of the homotopy $H_1$ and the curve $\gamma$, and then to the homotopy $H_2$ and the curve $\gamma$.
+This yields two new homotopies $H'_0$ and $H'_1$, going respectively from $\gamma_0$ to $\gamma$ and from $\gamma$ to $\gamma_2$; their concatenation satisfies the needed properties.

 For the second part of the proposition, let us first deal with the first case where $\gamma_0$ is a minimizing geodesic in $A(\gamma_1,\gamma_2)$.
-Then one application of Theorem~\ref{thm:homotopyglue} to the homotopy $H_2$ and $\gamma_0$ yields the homotopy from $\gamma_0$ to $\gamma_2$.
-The other case is obtained by applying the theorem to $H_1$ and $\gamma_2$ instead. \end{proof}
+Then one application of Proposition~\ref*{Prop:homotopyglue}(1) to the homotopy $H_2$ and $\gamma_0$ yields the homotopy from $\gamma_0$ to $\gamma_2$.
+The other case is obtained by applying the theorem to the reversal of $H_1$ and $\gamma_2$ instead. \end{proof}

 \begin{Lem} Suppose that $Z$ is a zigzag of order $2$, and that $\gamma_0$ is a minimizer in $A(\gamma_0, \gamma_1)$.
 Then there exists an essential curve $\gamma$ which is a minimizer in $A(\gamma_1, \gamma_2)$, and which has the simple intersection property with $\gamma_0$. \end{Lem}